chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-This generates the following Verilog, where `p` is implicitly truncated prior to driving `c`:
+This generates the following Verilog, where `p` is truncated prior to driving `c`:

 ```scala mdoc:verilog
 getVerilogString(new Example14)